3 min read

 Default Caching

-Ever since version 8, Drupal has supported cache tags to provide efficient, targeted invalidation of content for anonymous browser sessions, anonymous meaning a user that does not have a Drupal Session cookie.
-Peakhour has support for cache tags for all sites, a feature some competitors regard as 'Enterprise'.
+Since version 8, Drupal has supported cache tags to provide efficient, targeted invalidation of content for anonymous browser sessions.
+In this context, anonymous means a user that does not have a Drupal Session cookie.
+Peakhour supports cache tags for all sites, a feature some competitors reserve for 'Enterprise' plans.

 Cache tags are great, but another default setting is not.
 That setting is to add a: